 On Easter Eve, at the first Evensong of Easter, it was solemnly dedicated, the clergy and choir, accompanied by the Thurifer, Cross-bearer and Candlebearers, going there at the end of the Procession.
 After the prayers of Dedication, Hymn 616, “Life and strength of all Thy servants,” was sung, the inspiring words of which are so appropriate to the present time.
 We owe a great debt of gratitutde to Mr Jewitt for all his work … which has been a labour of love to him during a very long time.
 The incidental expenses connected with completing and gilding the statue, removing it from its former place, and repainting the west wall for its reception, have been borne by the Women’s Branch of the Guild of S Michael.

 By the time of the 1923 history the sculpture was on the interior west wall behind the font – the September 1926 magazine added that a Union Jack and the Girl Guides’ company colour had been placed under the statue.
 It had returned to its original plinth by the door by the 2000s, when it was removed from there with a view to carrying it in procession.
-It proved too heavy for this and is now sited in the Resurrection Chapel for some years.
+It proved too heavy for this and was moved to the Resurrection Chapel for some years.
 In 2018 it was placed just outside the entrance to the chapel in preparation for the installation of an icon of St Michael, though this installation did not in the end occur.